Top Attractions to See in Calaveras County

 www.facebook.com/mercercaverns

-Just a mile north of Murphys is the second show cave on this list.
-Once a burial site used by the Mi-Wuk indigenous people, the caverns was later found by a gold miner.
+The second show cave on this list is just a mile north of Murphys.
+Once a burial site used by the Mi-Wuk indigenous people, the caverns were later found by a gold miner.
 Shortly after the cave discovery by Walter Mercer, it began attracting visitors to admire the magnificent limestone formations.
-Today, Mercer Cavern operates year round and it is currently operating winter hours until Memorial Day weekend.
-Each cave tour lasts 45 minutes and requires a total of 440 steps to and from the cave entrance.
-The tour is moderately strenuous and there will be rest stops on the way back up.
+Today, Mercer Cavern operates year-round and is currently operating winter hours until Memorial Day weekend.
+Each cave tour lasts 45 minutes and requires 440 steps to and from the entrance.
+The tour is moderately strenuous, and the rest of the stops will be on the way back up.

 Moaning Caverns Adventure Park